Andrea Syglowski and Jessica Dickey in Cry It Out. Photo by Bill Brymer.

 Directed by Davis McCallum

-Entire contents copyright © 2017 by Eli Keel.
+Entire contents copyright © 2017 by Allie Keel.
 All rights reserved.

 Actors Theatre’s 41st Humana Festival is in full swing, with its third offering, Molly Smith Metzler’s Cry It Out.